Contact Us for a Free Consultation 818-781-1570

 What's a Safe Level of Exposure?

 The Environmental Working Group issued a report that says the amount of glyphosate in some products exceeds what they believe is healthy for children.
-The study found that of 21 cereals sampled, all contained glyphosate and four in amounts that exceeded the EWG's safe for children.
+The study found that 21 cereals sampled contained glyphosate and four in amounts that exceeded the EWG's safe for children.

-The EWG sets a significantly lower dietary exposure limit for glyphosate than either the EPA or proposed California standards.
-Although significantly lower than either government amount, the EWG recommendation would still allow the equivalent of consuming two cups of cereal without concern.
+The EWG sets a significantly lower glyphosate dietary exposure limit than the EPA or proposed California standards.
+Although considerably lower than either government amount, the EWG recommendation would still allow the equivalent of consuming two cups of cereal without concern.
 Most cereals have a serving size of around one cup.

 In Spring 2022, a Canadian filmmaker released a documentary about Johnson's lawsuit and subsequent victory.
 Research about glyphosate continues to evolve as scientists conduct more research.

-In California, plaintiffs have two advantages when filing a lawsuit regarding exposure to RoundUp.
+In California, plaintiffs have two advantages when filing a lawsuit regarding exposure to Roundup.
 One, the state considers it a chemical under Proposition 65.
-Two, the Johnson v.
+The Johnson v.
 Monsanto decision created a legal precedent for these lawsuits.
+Contact our injury lawyers for a free case evaluation.
+The Injury Justice Law Firm is located in Los Angeles, CA.

 About the Author